Editor in Chief: Matthew Zook

 Editorial Assistant

+Natalia Orrego, School of Anthropology, Pontifical Catholic University of Chile, CL.
 Natalia is an anthropologist based at the School of Anthropology of the Pontifical Catholic University of Chile.
 Her current research interests include critical infrastructure studies, techno ethics and digital methods; and critical data studies.
 Her doctoral research is an ethnography of 5G, the fifth generation of mobile systems, from a perspective that remarks on the past, present and futures of the information infrastructure.
-She is a founding member of the Latin American Network on Digital Anthropology.
+She is a founding member of the Latin American Network on Digital Anthropology. |

 Assistant Editors

 Jianfeng (Jeff) Lan is a research scholar specializing in human-machine communication, with a focus on the socio-psychological impact on various social relationships such as intimacy, trust, and collaboration.
 His previous research encompassed topics like virtual uploaders (VUP), gender stereotypes in machine interactions, and the dynamics of human-machine love affairs.
-Additionally, he explores the psychological effects of social media usage, particularly on users' body image concerns.
+Additionally, he explores the psychological effects of social media usage, particularly on users' body image concerns. |

-Kaelynn Narita is an interdisciplinary researcher interested in the intersection between borders and technology.
-Her current research explores how digital tools are influencing UK migration governance.
-Her doctoral thesis unearths the so-called Digital Hostile Environment and the technological implication of the UK's migration governance to disperse border control to public institutions and citizens.
-Her investigation of the tools utilises a Data Feminist methodology to challenge the process, practices and standards that transform border power.
-Her work emphasises the impact of private actors and the embedded bias of technology.
-She is intellectually and personally passionate about challenging the effects of datafied systems in maintaining unjust structures.
+Kaelynn Narita is an interdisciplinary researcher interested in dissecting the relationship between digital technologies, borders and ethics.
+She currently is a Post-Doctoral Research Assistant on the project The HumAIne Project: Community-oriented AI Education, led by Anna Feigenbaum.
+Her doctoral thesis unearths the so-called Digital Hostile Environment and the technological implication of the UK’s migration governance to disperse border control to public institutions and citizens.
+Her work emphasises the impact of private actors and explores embedded bias in technology. |

 Editor-in-Chief Emeritus and Founding Editor